 Human Landscape Dance is a 501(c)(3) non-profit incorporated in the District of Columbia.
 Our mission is to promote the appreciation and understanding of contemporary dance.
-Our organization has three programs: Performance, Education, and Cultural Exchange.
+Our organization develops national and international cultural exchanges through shared performances, education, and dance videos.